Planetary-scale answers, unlocked.

 Spatial queries are executed in a distributed manner using Sedona’s computational capabilities.
 The query execution engine distributes the query workload across the cluster, with each node processing a portion of the data.
 Intermediate results are combined to produce the final result set.
 Since spatial objects can be very complex with many coordinates and topology, Sedona implements a custom serializer for efficiently moving spatial data throughout the cluster.

 Organizations in industries including transportation, urban planning, environmental monitoring, logistics, insurance and risk analysis and more have adopted Apache Sedona.
 These organizations leverage Sedona’s capabilities to perform large-scale geospatial analysis, extract insights from geospatial data and build geospatial analytical applications at scale.
-The industry adoption of Apache Sedona showcases its practical relevance and real-world utility.

 Introducing RasterFlow: a planetary scale inference engine for Earth Intelligence